jLuseno161/Favorite-band/README.md

 Before you continue, ensure you have met the following requirements:

-* You need to have git installed your computer
+* You need to have git installed on your computer
 * You have a basic understanding of the git commands and requirements

    -  Open your terminal (Ctrl+Alt+T)